GoogleChrome/workbox/docs/recipes/rollup.md

 // This task should be invoked as a dependency of bundle-sw. gulp.task('write-manifest', () => {
   return swBuild.generateFileManifest({
-    // The dest: option should match the path for manifest.js you provide in your
+    // The swDest: option should match the path for manifest.js you provide in your
     // unbundled service worker file.
-    dest: `/tmp/manifest.js`,
+    swDest: `/tmp/manifest.js`,
     // Configure patterns to match the files your want the SW to manage.
     // See https://github.com/isaacs/node-glob##glob-primer
     staticFileGlobs: [
       `./${BUILD_DIR}/{css,images,js}/**/*`,
       `./${BUILD_DIR}/index.html`,
     ],
-    rootDirectory: BUILD_DIR,
+    globDirectory: BUILD_DIR,
     format: 'es',
   });
 });